pjekel/cbtree/documentation/StoreModels.md

 # CheckBox Tree Store Models #
-The CheckBox Tree comes with two store models, that is, a *Tree Store Model* and a *Forest Store Model*.
+The CheckBox Tree comes with three store models, that is, a *Tree Store Model* a *Forest Store Model* and a *File Store Model*.
 The distinct differences are explained in the following sections.
 Which store model to use primarily depends on:

 1. How the data store is structured.
 2. How you are going to query the store.